AdaCore/spark2014/lrm/source/packages.rst

    * it is not apparent that the object (or other state) is a constituent of the state abstraction - there are effectively two entities representing part or all of the state abstraction.

-A variable or state abstraction declared in the private part of a unit is also required to be part of a state abstraction but in this case it may only be a part of a state abstraction declared by the same unit.
+gives rise to aliasing between the state abstraction and its constituents.

+To resolve such aliasing rules are imposed to ensure such a scenario can never occur.
+In particular, it is always known what state abstraction a constituent is part of and a state abstraction always knows all of its constituents.

 .. centered:: **Static Semantics**

 #.
 A *Part_Of indicator* is a Part_Of ``property`` of a state abstraction
-   declaration in an Abstract_State aspect or a Part_Of aspect applied to a variable declaration.
+   declaration in an Abstract_State aspect, a Part_Of aspect applied to a variable declaration or a Part_Of aspect applied to a generic package instantiation.
 The Part_Of indicator denotes the specific state abstraction of which the declaration is a constituent.

 #.
 A unit is more visible than another if it has less private ancestors.